Steve Sanders (musician): Personal life

 Born in Richland, Georgia, on September 17, 1952, to Herbert and Lorraine Sanders, he was the oldest of four children (siblings David and Debra, and stepbrother Noah from Herbert's second marriage).
-He did not have a typical upbringing.
-His father said before his passing, "I heard his voice from downstairs singing with the piano, and thought, there is my retirement plan."
+He did not have a typical upbringing; Herbert said before Steve's death: "I heard his voice from downstairs singing with the piano, and thought, there is my retirement plan."

 Sanders met his first wife Mary Milbourn at Bang Records; they had two children, Gaylea and Sevren.
 Twelve years after his divorce from Milbourn, he married Janet Riggins.
 The two had met backstage at Bally's in Las Vegas, where the Oak Ridge Boys were performing, and Riggins was a dancer.
 They married at the Tennessee Governor's Mansion after an 18-month courtship.

-Immediately after Sanders's marriage, his ex-wife began a barrage of harassment and litigation, ultimately draining him financially and causing him to leave the group.
-Eight hours after Sanders took his life, sheriff's officers showed up with the most recent and final set of papers filed by Milbourn.
+Immediately after Sanders' second marriage, his ex-wife filed a barrage of complaints and charges, ultimately draining him financially.
+By 1995, the publicity surrounding Sanders’ personal issues forced him to leave the Oak Ridge Boys.
+Eight hours after Sanders committed suicide, sheriff's officers arrived with the most recent and final set of papers filed by Milbourn.

-Years later, the Oak Ridge Boys were inducted into the Country Music Hall of Fame, though Sanders is not included on the plaque.
+In 2015, the Oak Ridge Boys were inducted into the Country Music Hall of Fame, though Sanders is not included on the plaque.